-If you’re a serious camper and want to make this a weekly or monthly thing, you may want to look for a more deluxe tent than a Coleman Montana.
-A tent like the Montana is durable in the short run, but for infrequent use.
+If you’re a serious camper and want to make this a weekly or monthly thing, you may want to look for a more deluxe camping tent than a Coleman Montana.
+A dome tent like the six person Montana tent is durable in the short run, but for infrequent use.

 It differs from the Coleman Montana:

 - Two doors.